-Types of SEN: Type of support/provision made at West Jesmond Primary School: Communication and Interaction Visual timetables in all classes, with some children having access to more individualised versions This may include; A range of resources to support pupils with speech and language difficulties e.g. word banks, visual prompts Autistic Spectrum Disorders (ASD) Resources to reduce anxiety and promote emotional wellbeing e.g. fiddle toy, stress ball Speech, Language and Areas of low distraction/individual workstations Communication Needs (SLCN) Use of ICT where possible to reduce barriers to learning We offer social skills support including strategies to enhance self-esteem and nurture groups.
-We use strategies/programmes to support speech and language development.
+Types of SEN: Type of support/provision made at West Jesmond Primary School: Communication and Interaction Visual timetables in all classes, with some children having access to more individualised versions This may include; A range of resources to support pupils with speech and language difficulties e.g. word banks, visual prompts Autistic Spectrum Disorders (ASD) Speech, Language and Communication Needs (SLCN) Resources to reduce anxiety and promote emotional wellbeing e.g. fiddle toys, stress ball Areas of low distraction/individual workstations Use of ICT where possible to reduce barriers to learning We offer social skills support including strategies to enhance self-esteem and nurture groups. • We use strategies/programmes to support speech and language development.
 This includes facilitating small group or one to one support for children following programmes of work provided by outside specialists such as speech and language therapists.
-Use of individualised reward systems to promote learning and enhance self-esteem We have a number of skilled playworkers, who can support vulnerable pupils at unstructured times of the day such as playtime and lunchtime as well as through 1:1 and small group nurture and social skills sessions.
-We have staff who are trained to deliver 'lego therapy' sessions to promote social and communication skills Where necessary we seek advice and training from outside agencies
+Use of individualised reward systems to promote learning and enhance self-esteem • We have a number of skilled playworkers, who can support vulnerable pupils at unstructured times of the day such as playtime and lunchtime as well as through 1:1 and small group nurture and social skills sessions.
+We have staff who are trained to deliver 'lego therapy' sessions to promote social and communication skills Individual daily 'box time' sessions for children who this has been recommended for Where necessary we seek advice and training from outside agencies